near/docs/docs/local-setup/running-a-node.md

 sidebar_label: Running a node
 ---

-NEAR Protocol runs on a collection of publicly maintained computers or "nodes".

- - All nodes on a network perform and validate transactions, but differ in their ability to produce blocks.
- - Anyone can run a non-producing block node, or "regular node", by following the guides below.
- - Nodes that _can_ produce blocks, also referred to as "[Validator Nodes](/docs/validator/staking-overview)", undergo a more extensive vetting process which includes [staking](/docs/validator/staking) and other [selection requirements](https://nomicon.io/Economics/README.html?validator-selection#validator-selection).
-(See [Validator FAQ](/docs/validator/validator-faq) for more information)

-You may decide to run a node of your own for a few reasons:

-- To view, process, and validate transactions on `MainNet`, `TestNet` or `BetaNet` (†)
-- To view, process, and validate transactions on an independent / isolated local NEAR network (sometimes called "LocalNet"). (††)
-- To join `BetaNet` or `MainNet` as a block producing node, aka "Validator Node" (see "[Running a Validator Node](/docs/validator/staking)")

-_( † ) `TestNet` is intended to operate as similarly to `MainNet`  as possible with only stable releases, while `BetaNet` follows a weekly release cycle._

-_( †† ) `LocalNet` would be the right choice if you prefer to avoid leaking information about your work during the development process since `TestNet` and `BetaNet` are *public* networks. `LocalNet` also gives you total control over accounts, economics, and other factors for more advanced use cases (i.e. making changes to `nearcore`)._

 ## Running a node using `nearcore`

 1) If you haven't already, you will need to clone [`nearcore`](https://github.com/nearprotocol/nearcore) as well as compile and run the `neard` package using Rust.
 Please reference [this guide](https://docs.near.org/docs/contribution/nearcore#docsNav) for assistance.